Additional Users Stories can be found in the 2015 edition of COMSOL News. view it now in your browser

 Migrating the electrical grid to a “smart grid” is usually discussed in terms of IT issues or embedded systems.
 Yet, just as important updating the “nuts and bolts” of the smart grid.
-At ABB AB Corporate Research Power Technologies in Sweden, scientists are working to reduce line current and the resulting resistive loss in cables caused by the use of increased voltage in modern ...
+At ABB AB Corporate Research Power Technologies in Sweden, scientists are working to reduce line current and the resulting resistive loss in cables caused by the use of increased voltage in modern transmission ...

 David Smith & Yaroslav Urzhumov

 NASA Glen Research Center, Cleveland, OH

 Fabio Alves and Gamani

 Naval Postgraduate School

 Metamaterials are manufactured, structured materials that they can interact and manipulate wave phenomena such that objects surrounded by metamaterials are shielded from these waves.
 In the case of light, metamaterials make these objects ‘invisible’.
 Researchers throughout the world are applying these materials to many different applications.
 At NASA Glen Research Center, physicists are ...